 Do you need some assistance with your brass welding project?
-Brass welding can be tricky, so its ideal to educate yourself on how to do the best job possible.
+Brass welding can be tricky, so it’s ideal to educate yourself on how to do the best job possible.

 - Check the Zinc Content